 (3.)
 The zincs of several cells may be joined together, to form, as it were, one large zinc plate, the coppers being also joined to form one large copper plate.
-Cells thus joined are said to be united "in compound circuit," or "for quantity," to distinguish this method of joining from the joining in simple series.
-Suppose four similar cells thus joined, the current has four times the available number of paths by which it can traverse the liquid from zinc to copper; hence the internal resistance of the whole will be only \(\frac{1}{4}\) of that of a single cell.
-But the E.M.F. of them will be no greater thus than that of one cell used in telegraphy, water only is supplied at the outset in the cells containing the zincs; and the E.M.F. of these is less than if acid or a solution of sulphate of zinc were added to the water.
+Cells thus joined are said to be united "in parallel circuit," or "for quantity," to distinguish this method of joining from the joining in simple series.
+Suppose four similar cells thus joined, the current has four times the available number of paths by which it can traverse the liquid from zinc to copper; hence the internal resistance of the whole will be only 1 of that of a single cell.
+But the E.M.F. of them will be no greater thus than that of one cell.

-It is most important for the student to remember that the strength of the current is also affected by the resistances of the wires of the external circuit; and if the external resistance be already great, as in telegraphing through a long line, it is little use diminishing the internal resistance if this is already much smaller than the resistance of the line wire.
+It is most important for the student to remember that the strength of the current is also affected by the resistances of the wires of the external circuit; and if the external resistance be already great, as in telegraphing through a long line, it is little use to diminish the internal resistance if this is already much smaller than the resistance of the line wire.

 The E.M.F. of the single-fluid cells of Volta and Smee is marked as doubtful, for the opposing E.M.F. of polarisation sets in almost before the true E.M.F. of the cell can be measured.
 The different values assigned to other cells are accounted for by the different degrees of concentration of the liquids.
-Thus in the Daniell's cells
+Thus in the Daniell's cells used in telegraphy, water only is supplied at first in the cells containing the zincs; and the E.M.F. of these is less than if acid or sulphate of zinc were added to the water.

-182. Other Batteries.-Numerous other forms of battery have been suggested by different electricians.
+182.-Other Batteries.-Numerous other forms of battery have been suggested by different electricians.
 There are three, of theoretical interest only, in which the electromotive-force is due, not to differences of potential at the contact of dissimilar metals, but to differences of potential at the contact of a metal or metals with liquids.
 The first of these was invented by the Emperor Napoleon III.
-Both plates were of copper, dipping respectively into solutions of dilute sulphuric acid and of cyanide of potassium, separated by a porous The second of these combinations, due to Wöhler, employs plates of aluminium only, dipping respectively into strong nitric acid and a solution of caustic soda.
+Both plates were of copper, dipping respectively into solutions of dilute sulphuric acid and of caustic soda, separated by a porous cell.
+The second of these combinations, due to Wöhler, employs plates of aluminium only, dipping respectively into strong nitric acid and a solution of caustic soda.
 In the third, invented by Dr. Fleming, the two liquids do not even touch one another, being joined together by a second metal.
 In this case the liquids chosen are sodium persulphide and nitric acid, and the two metals copper and lead.
-A similar battery might be made with copper and zinc, using solutions of ordinary sodium, sulphide, and dilute sulphuric acid in alternate cells, a bent zinc plate dipping into the first and second cells, a bent copper plate dipping into second and third, and so on; for the electromotive-force of a copper-sodium sulphide-zinc combination is in the reverse direction to that of a copper-sulphuric acid-zinc combination.
+A similar battery might be made with copper and zinc, using solutions of ordinary sodium sulphide, and dilute sulphuric acid in alternate cells, a bent zinc plate dipping into the first and second cells, a bent copper plate dipping into second and third. and so on; for the electromotive-force of a copper-sodium sulphide-zinc combination is in the reverse direction to that of a copper-sulphuric acid-zinc combination.